strangerstudios/pmpro-shipping/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .6 =
+* BUG FIX: Fixed bugs where shipping address was not being saved.
+Rewrote the logic that figures out when and how to save shipping to user meta based on the chosen gateway.
+* BUG FIX: Fixed bugs where the "same as" checkbox was no longer toggling the shipping address fields or being hidden when there was no billing address to copy.
+* BUG FIX/ENHANEMENT: Now checking if PMPRO_SHIPPING_SHOW_REQUIRED is already defined so you can override it in wp-config.php instead of having to edit this plugin.

 = .5 =
 * ENHANCEMENT: Copying billing to shipping address when using the Add PayPal Express Option at Checkout and Pay By Check add-ons
 * ENHANCEMENT/FIX: Didn't save Shipping Address when using PayPal Standard